Back to Home

 State-Specific Restrictions

 Some states do not permit the transfer or sale of personalized license plates, or impose significant restrictions.
-It is the responsibility of buyers and sellers to verify their state's policies before engaging in a transaction.
+Always review your state DMV's published policies or speak directly with a DMV representative before initiating a transaction.

 No Legal or Tax Advice